imhilla/enumerable-methods/README.md

   end

 Created #my_each, a method that is identical to #each.

 Created #my_each_with_index in the same way.

 Created #my_select in the same way

 Created #my_all?

 Created #my_any?

 Created #my_none?

 Created #my_count

 Created #my_map

 Created #my_inject

-Later i added examples to show that the methods works same us the inbuilt methods Ruby offers.
+Lastly, i added examples to show that the methods works same us the inbuilt methods Ruby offers.

 Built With